OscarAhumadaG/FacialRecognitionProject/README.md

 python recognize_faces_video.py
 ```

-🖼 How It Works
+## 🖼 How It Works

+1. **Dataset Preparation**
-Dataset Preparation: Place images of known individuals in the dataset/ folder.
+   Place images of known individuals in the `dataset/` folder.
 Each image filename should correspond to the person's name.

-Face Encoding: The scripts encode known faces.
+This dataset is used to encode known faces for future recognition.

+2. **Face Encoding**
+   The system processes the images and encodes the faces into a numerical format that can be easily compared.
+This encoding is stored and used for face recognition during the detection phase.

+3. **Face Recognition**
-Recognition: The model detects faces in new images or videos and matches them with the known dataset.
+   The model detects faces in new images or video streams.
+Once faces are detected, the system compares the encoded features with those from the known dataset to identify the individual.

+---

-📈 Future Improvements
+## 📈 Future Improvements
-Improve recognition accuracy with better preprocessing.

-Add GUI interface for easier use.
+- **Enhanced Recognition Accuracy**
+  Improve the model's recognition accuracy by refining the preprocessing pipeline, such as better image alignment, data augmentation, or improved face encoding techniques.

+- **Graphical User Interface (GUI)**
+  Develop a user-friendly GUI to simplify the usage of the facial recognition system, making it more accessible for non-technical users.

+- **Deep Learning Integration**
-Integrate deep learning models for face detection (e.g., MTCNN).
+  Integrate advanced deep learning models for more robust face detection, such as **MTCNN** (Multi-task Cascaded Convolutional Networks), for better face alignment and detection in complex scenarios.

-Expand to multiple camera inputs.
+- **Multiple Camera Support**
+  Extend the system to support multiple camera inputs, enabling simultaneous face recognition from multiple video feeds for larger-scale applications.

 📄 License
 This repository is licensed under the MIT License.